 For events for undergraduates, see the Mentorship section.

-During fall quarter, we plan to host more virtual events including the above teas, woman-to-woman socials, and more directed discussions.
+During winter quarter, we plan to host more virtual events including the above teas, woman-to-woman socials, and more directed discussions.
 Please email us to be added to our mailing list in order to receive more information about future events!

 Last year: We held biweekly lunch discussions on topics such as mentorship, work-life-balance, and families.
 We hosted a woman-to-woman mixer and a tea during the graduate open house.
 We also held workshops on "How to be a good ally" and inclusive teaching (featuring guests from the Engaged Teaching Hub.)